keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 kicked off.
 Since all of these compactions would be over 128M, all of them were scheduled on the external queue DCQ1.
 The two plots below show compactions running and queued for the ~2 hours it took to do the compaction.
-When the compaction was initiated there were 10 compactors running in pods.
-All 11K tablets were queued for compaction and because the pods were always running high CPU Kubernetes kept adding pods until the max was reached resulting in 660 compactors running until all the work was done.
+When the compaction was initiated there were 10 Compactors running in pods.
+All 11K Tablets were queued for compaction and because the pods were always running high CPU Kubernetes kept adding pods until the max was reached resulting in 660 Compactors running until all the work was done.

 ![Full Table Compactions Running](/images/blog/202106_ecomp/full-table-compaction-queued.png)